project-sunbird/project-sunbird.github.io/pages/glossary/o.md

 ---
 Term | Defination |Sunbird Context
 -----|------------|-----------------
 Organization Administrator  |Organization administrator is a person responsible for all the operations and decisions of the organization.
-The Org admin decides the roles and responsibilities of the employees in the organization
+The Org admin decides the roles and responsibilities of the employees in the organization.  |
-Organizations |Organization is any organized and recognized body of individuals  |Organizations could be a state, NGO, tuition centre, primary or secondary schools, vocational training institute, teacher education institute and so on
+Organizations |Organization is any organized and recognized body of individuals.  |Organizations could be a state, NGO, tuition centre, primary or secondary schools, vocational training institute, teacher education institute and so on.